 - Upon any amendment to these Terms, the User may be required to actively consent to the updated Terms by clicking a consent button within the Platform.
 The continued use of the Application Services, after the amendments of the Terms become effective, constitutes the User’s acceptance of the amendments.

-- The Data Controller and Data Processor have agreed the above-mentioned Terms under which the Data Processor shall provide certain services to the Data Controller.
-Within the scope and for the purpose of the performance of the services defined in the Terms, the Data Processor will process beside other data potentially Personal Data on behalf of the Data Controller.
+- The Data Controller and the Data Processor have entered into the above-mentioned Commercial Agreement (“Agreement”) under which the Data Processor shall provide certain services to the Data Controller.
+Within the scope and for the purpose of the performance of the services defined in the Agreement, the Data Processor will process beside other data potentially Personal Data on behalf of the Data Controller.

 All terms used in this DPA are to be understood in accordance with the EU General Data Protection Regulation ((EU) 2016/679 “GDPR”), unless otherwise expressly agreed.
 The following terms and expressions in this DPA shall have the meaning set out below:

 “Applicable Data Protection Legislation” means any national or internationally binding data protection laws or regulations (including but not limited to the GDPR and the Austrian Data Protection Act (“DSG”)) including any requirements, guidelines and recommendations of the competent data protection authorities applicable at any time during the term of this DPA to, as the case may be, the Data Controller or the Data Processor;